RiniScrum/scrum-master-portfolio/case_studies/payment_platform.md

 ## Real Delivery Scenario

 ### Urgent Apple Pay Change Request Mid-Sprint
-- Used velocity and capacity data to explain sprint constraints
+- Assessed sprint capacity using velocity trends and WIP limits to evaluate delivery risk and downstream impact on payment services.
+- Analyzed technical dependencies across Apple Pay integration, vendor certification timelines, and deployment windows.
-- Collaborated with Product Owner to reprioritize the request for the next sprint
+- Partnered with the Product Owner to re-sequence backlog items and schedule the change for the next sprint with proper validation.
-- Maintained sprint focus while preserving stakeholder trust
+- Preserved sprint commitments while maintaining system stability and stakeholder confidence.